 How to Ripen Mango:

-If your mango isn’t ripe, it is easy to ripen in a paper bag.
+If your mango isn’t ripe, you can easily ripen it in a paper bag.
 Just place it in a paper bag for a couple of days after you buy it.

 The caramel sauce ingredients cooking in a pot.

-Step 5: To make the sauce, add your ingredients to a small saucepan and cook on low to slowly melt everything together.
-Simmer covered for 10 minutes.
-Allow cooling before drizzling on the sushi.
+Step 5: To make the sauce, add your ingredients to a small saucepan and cook on low to melt everything together slowly.
+Cover and simmer for 10 minutes.
+Allow to cool before drizzling on the sushi.

 Step 6: Once your rice is cooled, you can roll some in your hands to make the balls.
-Add a slice of mango on top of each oval rice ball.
-Drizzle with the sauce below once it is cooled.
+Add a slice of mango to each oval rice ball.
+Once it is cooled, drizzle with the sauce below.
 Sprinkle shredded coconut over the top as a garnish for your fruit sushi dessert.

 Storage:

-Store leftovers in an airtight container in the refrigerator.
+Store leftover coconut sushi in an airtight container in the refrigerator.
 This fruit sushi will keep up to 3 days.
 I do not recommend freezing this dessert.

 Is glutinous rice gluten free?